laujan/ProposalManager/Setup/Automated Setup.md

 OfficeTenantName|The name of the office tenant.
 For example, if your mail domain is @contoso.onmicrosoft.com, then the name of the tenant is "contoso"
 AzureResourceLocation|The azure region in which you want the resources to be allocated (for example, "East US") AzureSubscription|The name (id also works) of the azure subscription you want the resource group to be deployed to.
+ApplicationName|The name of the application (for example, "ProposalManager")

+To find the subscription info, navigate to the [Azure Portal](https://portal.azure.com) and select Subscriptions.
+Pick the subscription  name or ID from the displayed list, for the subscription where you are planning to deploy the solution to.

 You will be prompted for credentials two times.
 The first time, you need to log in to office 365 with your **office tenant global administrator credentials**.
 Once this is done, the script will start setting up office 365 to prepare it for the installation of Proposal Manager.